grantjenks/python-sortedcontainers/docs/introduction.rst

 SortedList
 ----------

-A SortedList is a finite sequence in which an order is imposed on the elements according to their sorted relation to each other.
+SortedList is a sequence data type that always maintains its values in ascending sort order.
 As with Python's built-in list data type, SortedList supports duplicate elements and fast random-access indexing.
-A SortedList may never contain its elements out of order.

     >>> from sortedcontainers import SortedList
     >>> l = SortedList()